 I sat still in the unfamiliar silence of my thoughts and enjoyed the symphony of cafe life around me.
 A few minutes elapsed then The Barista came to me again, a gracious smile across his lips and a cup in his hand.
 “It’s on me.”
 He placed it on the table.

 “Thank you.”
 I reciprocated his smile.

 Just as he stepped out of the scope of my vision, my mother came into view at the entrance.
-She hurried toward me with elation, her shoulders bearing the purse I had seen her with earlier and one of her hands a shopping bag I had not.
+She hurried toward me, her shoulders bearing the purse I had seen her with earlier and one of her hands a shopping bag I had not.
 She turned toward the counter as she passed by, scanning the faces behind it until she found The Barista.
 She gave him a thankful thumbs-up before continuing toward me.
 She plopped into the chair across from me, then set her purse on the table and placed the bag in front of it.